hashicorp/field-workshops-terraform/docs/slides/aws/terraform-cloud/index.md

 Version control systems are applications that allow users to store, track, test, and collaborate on changes to their infrastructure and applications.

 Terraform Cloud integrates with most common Version Control Systems.

+???
+**Make sure you don't confuse git (the version control system) with GitHub (a web-based application containing the world's largest collection of git repositories).
+What are some other flavors of git?
+Bitbucket, GitLab are both also supported in Terraform Cloud.
+Today you'll be working with GitHub but you can integrate with any of the major git vendor software.**

 ---
 name: tfc-infra-as-code-workflow